SrujanVaddiparthi/YOLOv7-Based-Weed-Detection-for-Precision-Farming/README.md

 **Acknowledgements**
 - This project was developed as part of my research at BITS Pilani's Mechanical Engineering Department.
 Special thanks to my team members and mentors for their support and guidance.

+- Once we capture the image of the plant in a set area (say 20*20 centimetre square).
+We can utilise image augmentation techniques, smoothen the image, and identify blobs smaller than the main central plant as "aliens".
+Hence this is proof of concept that this is a simple implementation of Weed detection.
+Due to lack of image data, I had to make up my own Image data and use Image augmentation techniques to train the YOLOv7 model.
+I prepared the data by using LabelImg software to label the images.
+And I have uploaded them onto this repositor as images and labels for training YOLOv7 model.